Tylryan/Blockchain_Rice/Homework_1/README.md

 - `--mine`: Enables mining
 - `--rpc`: Enables the HTTP-RPC server (Will be depreciated June 2021)
 - `--allow-insecure-unlock`: Allows insecure account unlocking when account-related RPCs are exposed by http
-- `--botnodes` Comma separated enode URLs for P2P (Peer to Peer) discovery bootstrap At this point, you would go to MyCrypto and connect to the New Network.
+- `--bootnodes`: Comma separated enode URLs for P2P (Peer to Peer) discovery bootstrap At this point, you would go to MyCrypto and connect to the New Network.
 However, if you've do this more than once, you will probably not be able to connect anymore.

 # Connecting MyCrypto to Network